crashr/gppm/README.md

 # gppm
 GPU Power and Performance Manager

 gppm aims to be used with llama.cpp and older NVIDIA P40/P100 GPUs.
-Currently standalone llama.cpp doesn't provide functionality to reduce the power consumption of P40s in idle mode.
+Currently standalone llama.cpp doesn't provide functionality to reduce the power consumption of those GPUs in idle mode.
 This is where gppm jumps in.

 See a demo of gppm forcing idle power consumption of a Testla P40 to 10 Watt instead of 50 Watt with only llama.cpp [gppm demo](screencast01.mkv)